Making Benthic Mats

 placing rebar every other grommet gives 10 rebar/mat; a good number.

-tarp about every 2 or 3 feet.
-Keep the holes as small as possible; if they
+slit in the tarp using a box cutter, about every 2 feet.
+Keep the holes as

-are too big the milfoil grows through the holes!
+small as possible; if they are too big the milfoil grows through the

 The best technique for doing this